 - D. The qualified technician should follow this procedure to complete a field voltage changeover: - 1.
 Disengage operations and verify all system pressure is relieved and the unit's pressure gauges read "0". - 2.
 Disengage main power supply.
 Follow proper lock-out procedures.
 The operator must verify the Power light on the display is "off". - 3.
-Gain access to the electrical panel.
+Remove the access panels and set aside.